 To receive educational benefits, eligible recipients must be accepted for admission to the University.
-The application for VA Educational Benefits (Form 22-1990) must be completed and submitted by the student recipient.
+The application for VA Educational Benefits must be completed and submitted to the Department of Veteran Affairs by the student recipient.
 The Notice of Benefits Eligibility (NOBE) or Certificate of Eligibility (COE) must be to the School Certifying Official.
-The University Registrar, who serves as the VA Certifying Official, will submit the enrollment certification (Form 22-1999) for eligible veterans or their dependents.
+A University School Certifying Officer will submit the enrollment certification for eligible veterans or their dependents.
 Enrollment certifications are submitted after the eligible student has completed the registration process.
 Applications and all supporting documents should be submitted at least eight weeks before the start of the first semester of enrollment for first time recipients.
 Certifications for first time Chapter 35 beneficiaries cannot be submitted until after the first day of class attendance of the first term of enrollment.